jcollado/aria-ng/README.md

 Its features can be accessed via a well-documented Python API, as well as a language-agnostic RESTful API that can be deployed as a microservice.

-On its own, ARIA it provides built-in tools for blueprint validation and for creating ready-to-run deployment plans.
+On its own, ARIA provides built-in tools for blueprint validation and for creating ready-to-run deployment plans.

 ARIA adheres strictly and meticulously to the